 - Bedding supplies

 - Entertainment / Games

 - Personal hygiene supplies & Medicines

 - Change of clothing

 - Towel/washcloth

-- Flash light and extra batteries
+- Flashlight and extra batteries

 Students with Disabilities Evacuation Plan: The following residence hall procedures have been developed to facilitate the evacuation of residents and visitors with disabilities and/or injuries that may hinder them during an evacuation.
 The procedures listed below should only be followed when the staff and others can do so while not placing themselves in danger.
-The primary responsibility of hall staff during an emergency is to assist\ in evacuating the building and while exiting the building themselves.
+The primary responsibility of hall staff during an emergency is to assist in evacuating the building and while exiting the building themselves.
+Assist means that, during an evacuation, residence hall staff may open doors, push wheel chairs, clear the hallway, etc., so that students can exit the building, and check rooms (if possible) to see who is still in the building, as long as the above mentioned actions do not place the staff member in danger.
 Staff members are not to enter any wing/floor/building where smoke is present, even for evacuation purposes.

-\Assist means that, during an evacuation, residence hall staff may open doors, push wheel chairs, clear the hallway, etc., so that students can exit the building, and check rooms (if possible) to see who is still in the building, as long as the above mentioned actions do not place the staff member in danger.